WNoDeS/WNoDeS/documentation/grid_integration.md

                       other.GlueHostMainMemoryRAMSize > 2000";

 To enable the virtual image selection, this attribute must contain the GlueHostSoftwareApplicationRuntimeEnvironment string.
-WNoD uses a naming convention to understand which of the members of this attribute is requesting a virtual image.
+WNoDeS uses a naming convention to understand which of the members of this attribute is requesting a virtual image.

     CeForwardParameters =  {"GlueHostSoftwareApplicationRuntimeEnvironment"};
     CeRequirements = "(Member(\"vm_etics_slc4\",